 But it also works as a crucial tool in the guitar method of speeding up your playing.
 Guitar teachers and other professionals use this a lot to gradually build up the speed of a particular lick or passage.
 Because if you speed up very gradually, you don't notice you are speeding up!

 Develop Your Music Knowledge whilst Training Your Technique.

 If you’re taking guitar lessons with a teacher or at a music school, you will surely be shown guitar tabs with the basic ranges and chords that you need to know.

-By practicing your scales regularly, you will improve your dexterity and transitions.
+By practicing your scales regularly, you will improve your dexterity and transitions - but also your musicality.